Joey Wong: Career

 In the following years, she starred in numerous films, often playing supernatural or mythical characters such as ghosts or vixens.
 In 1989, Wong starred in the Japanese television series A Woman From Hong Kong.
 She made her singing debut in 1992 with the release of a single, Hold You in My Arms Forever, in both Japanese and Mandarin.
 The following year, she played the White Snake opposite Maggie Cheung's Green Snake in Tsui Hark’s Green Snake (1993), a reimagining of the Legend of the White Snake.

-In 1994, following controversy over her involvement in the marriage of businessman Peter Lam, Wong announced her intention to retire from acting and largely withdrew from the public eye.
+In 1994, largely due to the fatigue of the film industry, Wong announced her intention to retire from acting and largely withdrew from the public eye.
 She made a brief return in 1997, starring in the Japanese film Peking Genjin (Peking Man) and releasing a companion CD single, Who Are You?.
 In 1998, she released the extended Japanese CD Angelus and her first and only full-length Mandarin album, Isolation (also known as Isolated From the World).
-Following the album’s release, she entered semi-retirement but returned to film in 2001 with Peony Pavilion.
-Shortly after, she announced her retirement again in 2002 after ending her long-term relationship with Taiwanese singer Chyi Chin.
-In 2004, Wong made her final film appearance in Shanghai Story.
-However, the unexpected suicide of her close friend and A Chinese Ghost Story co-star Leslie Cheung led her to withdraw from the entertainment industry entirely.
-She subsequently emigrated to Vancouver, Canada, where she has led a devout Buddhist life.
-In 2025, she opened a moxibustion center in Vancouver.
+Following the album’s release, she entered semi-retirement but returned to film in 2001 with Peony Pavilion, which she announced as her last film.
+In 2004, however, she made a return in Shanghai Story to support producer Hsu Feng.
+She subsequently retired to Vancouver, Canada, where she has led a devout Buddhist life.

+In 2024, she opened a moxibustion center in Vancouver.
+In 2026, she opened a second one in Silicone Valley.

 Personal life

-Wong had a long-term on-and-off relationship with Taiwanese singer Chyi Chin that began in 1985 and ended in 2002.
+Wong had a 15-year-long, on-and-off relationship with Taiwanese singer Chyi Chin between 1985 and 2002.
 During a period of separation from Chin in the early 1990s, Wong was in a relationship with Hong Kong businessman Peter Lam, who at the time was married to Tse Ling-ling.
-The affair received significant media attention, compounded by strong opposition from Lam’s parents, who were closely aligned with Tse and publicly accused Wong of breaking up their family.
-The controversy was a major factor in Wong’s gradual withdrawal and eventual retirement from the entertainment industry.
+The affair received significant media attention, compounded by strong opposition from Lam’s parents, who were aligned with Tse and accused Wong of breaking up their family.